 Concerning the storage of imaging data, both the D3400 and the GH5 write their files to SDXC cards.
 The GH5 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the D3400 only has one slot.
 The GH5 supports UHS-II cards (on both slots), while the D3400 can use UHS-I cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D3400 and Panasonic Lumix DC-GH5 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the GH5 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D3400 does not offer wifi capability.
+In contrast, the D3400 does not provide wifi capability.

 Studio photographers will appreciate that the Panasonic GH5 (unlike the D3400) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The GH5 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D3400 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D3400 was succeeded by the Nikon D3500.
+Both the D3400 and the GH5 have been discontinued, but can regularly be found used on eBay.
+The D3400 was replaced by the Nikon D3500, while the GH5 was followed by the Panasonic GH5 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.